- Research at Western

 The University normally awards funding of up to $25,000 under this scheme (in exceptional circumstances up to $35,000 may be awarded).
 Partners must provide new cash, plus GST (except in the case of overseas partners where GST is not levied).
 The ratio of partner/University funding must be at least 2:1.

-University funds will be awarded in January 2018 with all project funds to be expended no later than December 2018 (carry forwards beyond 2018 will not be permitted).
-Partner funds can be expended prior to 2018 once ethics approvals have been obtained and contracts are in place.
+University funds will be awarded in January 2018 with all project funds to be expended no later than December 2018.
+Carry forwards beyond 2018 will not be permitted.
+Partner funds can be expended prior to 2018 once ethics approval has been obtained and contracts are in place.

 Researcher Development Funding

 The Office of the Deputy Vice-Chancellor (Research, Engagement, Development and International) provides a suite of initiatives to support researchers individually, their research development, and research leadership more broadly.
 The strategy includes a series of development packages and training.
 This suite of grants and awards is focused on early career development, gender equity and career interruption.
 For further information, please see Researcher Development